Pylons/pyramid/docs/narr/views.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Usually when a Python exception is raised within a view callable,
-:mod:`pyramid` allows the exception to propagate all the way out to
+:app:`Pyramid` allows the exception to propagate all the way out to
 the :term:`WSGI` server which invoked the application.

 However, for convenience, two special exceptions exist which are
-always handled by :mod:`pyramid` itself.
+always handled by :app:`Pyramid` itself.
 These are
 :exc:`pyramid.exceptions.NotFound` and
 :exc:`pyramid.exceptions.Forbidden`.
 Both are exception classes
 which accept a single positional constructor argument: a ``message``.